Sizewell C nuclear power station

-Sizewell C nuclear power station is a project to construct a 3,200 MWe nuclear power station with two EPR reactors in Suffolk, England.
-The project was proposed by a consortium of EDF Energy and China General Nuclear Power Group, which own 80% and 20% of the project respectively.
-In 2022, UK Government announced a buy-out to allow for the exit of CGN from the project and forming a 50% stake with EDF, though EDF expect this to fall below 20% following anticipated external investment.
-The power station is expected to meet up to 7% of the UK's demand if it comes into service.
+The Sizewell C nuclear power station is a project to construct a 3,200 MWe nuclear power station with two EPR reactors near the village of Sizewell in Suffolk, England.
+The project was proposed by a consortium of EDF Energy and China General Nuclear Power Group, who at the time owned 80% and 20% of the project respectively.

+In 2022, the UK Government announced a buy-out to allow for the exit of CGN from the project and forming a 50% stake with EDF, though EDF expected this to fall below 20% following anticipated external investment.
+The final investment decision was made on 22 July 2025, with the UK government taking an initial shareholding of 44.9% (specifically the Secretary of State for Energy Security and Net Zero), with the remainder consisting of La Caisse, Centrica, EDF, and Amber Infrastructure.
+The power station is expected to meet up to 7% of the UK's electricity demand.

-The project is expected to commence before 2024, with construction taking between nine and twelve years, depending on developments at the Hinkley Point C nuclear power station, which is also being developed by EDF Energy and which shares major similarities with the Sizewell plant.
+The project commenced in 2024, with construction taking between nine and twelve years, depending on developments at the Hinkley Point C nuclear power station, which is also being developed by EDF Energy and which shares major similarities with the Sizewell plant.
+The reactors are expected to have a service lifetime of 60 years.

+On 10 June 2025, the government announced that Sizewell C had been allocated government capital investment of £14.2 billion.
+As of July 2025, construction is estimated to cost £38 billion.